nibzy26/RATS---Regression-Test-Framework/README.md

 Tests that were Automated:

 1 - Software Upgradation on Remote Radio Sites
-2 - Generate Data Traffic on one of the ports and detect Bit Error Rates on The remote side 3 - Change modulation schemes from 64 QAM to 256 QAM
+2 - Generate Data Traffic on one of the ports and detect Bit Error Rates on The remote side.
+3 - Change modulation schemes from 64 QAM to 256 QAM
 4 - Adaptive Modulation test
 5 - Fade Margin Test